-7. Optional metrics/breakdowns can be reported
+6. Optional metrics/breakdowns can be reported

-- a) You may make a statement on the Certificate of the average number of additional digital edition copies per issue that have been paid for or requested free (where applicable) by individuals, but which are not included in the ABC claim because a print copy to those individuals has been claimed.
-Note: Only one additional digital edition copy per issue per individual can be claimed. - b) You may report a breakdown of Digital Editions by browser, device or other identifiable and auditable metric. - c) You may report, in addition to circulation, Publication Active Views for the Digital Edition.
+- a) You may make a statement on the Certificate of the average number of additional Digital Copies per issue that have been paid for or requested free (where applicable) by individuals, but which are not included in the ABC claim because a print copy to those individuals has been claimed.
+Note: Only one additional Digital Copy per issue per individual can be included in the statement. - b) You may report a breakdown of Digital Copies by browser, device or other identifiable and auditable metric. - c) You may report, in addition to circulation, Publication Active Views for the Digital Copies.
 The definition and requirements for Publication Active View are detailed in the ABC Digital Publication Reporting Standards.
 The definition is reproduced below for your convenience: